craftcms/docs/docs/nitro/2.x/windows.md

 # Development with Nitro and WSL2

 Nitro requires WSL2 for Windows, which runs the Linux distribution of your choice inside your normal Windows operating system.
-Nitro uses Docker in this environment to manage containers, and this comes with some limitations and performance tips you’ll want to be aware of.
+Nitro uses Docker in this environment to manage containers, which comes with some limitations and performance tips you’ll want to be aware of.

 ## Mind Your Terminal